 “Its all about the power to weight ratio.
 So we work on roughly 3 to 5 Watts per kilogram when you’re going uphill.
 If you weigh 10 kilograms more than somebody else, then you need to put between 30 to 50 more Watts into the bike just to stay with them, all right?
 That’s big, especially when you’re riding at threshold.
 One of the big things that we did with our athletes last year in the preparation for the Peaks Challenge Falls Creek is work on reducing their body weight down to a real athletic level so that they could climb at their maximum.”

-By losing few of those extra kilograms of body weight that you are caring around you will save a heap of time on your ride.
-I recommend that you only loose 1 kilogram per week.
+By losing a few of those extra kilograms of body weight that you are caring around you will save a heap of time on your ride.
+I recommend that you only lose 1 kilogram per week.
 And the myth about losing strength when dropping your weight is unfounded.
 I’ve never seen it in the athletes that I’ve coached as long as they are losing fat, not muscle.

 So with seven weeks to go you can lose up to a maximum of seven kilograms.